 Mid-spring is a great time to control the first few generations of lacebug larvae and adults.
 There are two options:

-1. Insecticidal soap, horticultural oil, neem oil and most synthetic insecticides will kill the insects.
+1. Insecticidal soap (click for sources) and most garden insecticides (click for sources) will kill the insects.
 The key to good control, though, is thorough coverage and repeat sprayings in summer, every four weeks.

 Use a garden sprayer and pump it up vigorously.
 When spraying, point the spray wand up from beneath so the undersides of the leaves are covered with spray.

-2. Another pesticide option is to use a systemic insecticide like imidacloprid (Bayer Tree and Shrub, Bonide Systemic Granules, etc) that poisons the sap of the azalea.
+2. Another pesticide option is to use a systemic insecticide like imidacloprid (click for sources) that poisons the sap of the azalea.
 They can be applied around the roots of azaleas in spring, when growth begins, to achieve season-long control.
 This is usually the easiest method to achieve control.